kitstokes/digi-proc/content/1-processing.md

 2. Open the first image in Photoshop.

 3. Crop out the color bar.
-Crop th eimage as close to the edges of the item as possible while getting rid of the entire background.
+Crop the image as close to the edges of the item as possible while getting rid of the entire background.

 4. If needed, balance images using the Levels tool in Photoshop.